sridarsri23/cgpt_link_scrapper/README.md

-Code Snippet Extractor
+Chat GPT Link Scrapper

-This script extracts code snippets from a chat GPT HTML file based on specified start and end terms.
+This script extracts code snippets from a chat GPT Link based on specified start and end terms.
+I've created this for my own requirements.
+Feel free to branch out.

 Prerequisites

     Python 3.x